tardate/LittleCodingKata/ruby/odd-sum-epic/README.md

 # #335 The Odd-sum Epic

-Cassidy Williams recently featured a ruby coding interview question that spurred a lively discussion of algorithms, and a general marvelling at the loveliness of ruby's Enumerable class.
-There was however a bit of a requirements trap in the question, not uncommon IRL, but had me wondering how well generative AI would cope.
+Cassidy Williams recently featured a ruby coding challenge that spurred a lively discussion of algorithms, and a general marvelling at the loveliness of ruby's Enumerable class.
+There was however a bit of a requirements trap in the question, not uncommon IRL, but it had me wondering how well generative AI would cope.
 I put ChatGPT and Deepseek to the test, and the results are in!

 ## Notes